 Time To Take A Step Back

 Now that the rush of the holiday season is behind us, you might find yourself thinking about your business’s growth strategy for the coming year.
-Late January to mid-February is a popular time for business owners to assess their merchant account provider’s performance and consider switching credit card processors.
-This is because business generally slows down just after the holidays, leaving you with enough time to finally realize how much money you paid in credit card transaction fees during the holiday rush.
+And when you see how much you paid in credit card transaction fees during the holidays, your blood might start to boil.
+For this reason, late January to mid-February is a popular time for business owners to assess their merchant account provider’s performance and consider switching credit card processors.

 If you’re like most merchants, you’d rather not think about credit card processing.
 However, that indifferent attitude is exactly what unethical providers are counting on when they slip undisclosed fees and automatic renewals into your contract.
-If you find yourself with a spare moment during the first few weeks of the year, you can save yourself a lot of future headaches by quickly evaluating your current payment processing solution.
+You can save yourself a lot of future headaches by taking a moment to quickly evaluate your current payment processing solution.

 To help guide your thinking, we’ve provided the following new year’s merchant account checklist.
 This list is meant to give you a set of priorities as you rethink your current processing solution.
 Feel free to modify it according to your business’s needs or to disregard certain parts of it entirely—the goal is simply to get you thinking independently about how your payment processing could be better during the next 12 months!